 As well as this energetic clearing effect, Kambo has potent physical benefits also.
 Kambo is used as a traditional shamanic medicine to gain strength, maintain or regain health, and to provide immunity.
 The tribes, often times, apply it before hunting, in order to increase strength, improve vision and lend the hunters a ‘magical’ ability to locate prey.
 It is also used to cleanse the body of just about any illness, such as headaches, allergies, thyroid problems, arthritis, infections, addiction to pharmaceuticals, drugs, nicotine, alcohol, and so on.
 The tribes also use it for rainforest specific issues, such as malaria and snake and spider bites.

-Traditional Caboclo recommendation is to receive a full 3 applications
+It is highly recommended to receive 3 applications

 of Kambo within one moon cycle (28 days) in order to achieve